MarkhamLee/internet-and-iot-data-platform/etl_pipelines/alpha_vantage_bonds/README.md

 #### Implementation

-To run the container you will to need to sign-up for an Alpha Vantage API key, and spin up an instance of PostgreSQL or another database to store the data, and if you want to use the Slack alerts for pipeline failures, you will need to sign-up for the Slack API and configure a Slack webhook to receive your alerts.
+To run the container you will to need to sign-up for an Alpha Vantage API key and spin up an instance of PostgreSQL or another database to store the data; if you want to use the Slack alerts for pipeline failures, you will need to sign-up for the Slack API and configure a Slack webhook to receive your alerts.
 You will also need to populate the following environmental variables:

 * ALPHA_KEY: Alpha Advantage API Key
 * POSTGRES_USER: user name for Postgres connection